<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Additional Plan Features:

 ● Survivor Benefits: The Verizon Pension Plan often includes options for providing survivor benefits to a spouse or other designated beneficiaries.
-This allows employees to elect a reduced pension benefit to ensure that their spouse continues to receive benefits after their death.
+This allows employees to elect a reduced pension benefit to make sure their spouse continues to receive benefits after their death.

 ● Lump-Sum Option: Some employees may have the option to receive their pension benefits as a lump sum instead of as a monthly annuity.
 The availability of this option and the calculation method varies depending on the employee's circumstances and the specific provisions of the plan.